intel/llvm/sycl/doc/ABIPolicyGuide.md

 Application Binary Interface is a contract between binary modules, that defines how structures and routines are accessed in machine code.
-Changing the ABI may cause backwards compatibility for user-developed applications, resulting in need to rebuild such applications.
+Changing the ABI may break backwards compatibility with library for user-developed applications, resulting in need to rebuild such applications.
 The goal of this document is to provide guidelines of persisting the current ABI and mechanisms of notifying users about ABI changes.

 All ABI changes can be divided into two large groups: breaking and non-breaking.
 A breaking change means that the new binary is incompatible with the previous